Jhsmit/hdxms-datasets/docs/fields.md

 added after data aggregation
 Total number of replicates that were aggregated together

+### n_charges
+Total number of different charged states that were aggregated together

 ### n_clusters
 added after data aggregation
 Total number of isotopic clusters that were aggregated together.
 When replicates include multiple isotopic clusters (different charged states), this value will be larger than n_replicates.